dockstore/dockstore-documentation/style-guide.md

 * Avoid using idioms ("it's raining cats and dogs in Santa Cruz")
 * Avoid using culturally-specific comparisons ("the button is green like a dollar bill")
 * Try to use relatively simple English whenever possible
-* Make sure programs/templates you are providing to the user have a way to handle non-ASCII names, family-name-first ordering, and names with apostrophes and hyphens
+* Make sure programs/templates you are providing to the user have a way to handle non-ASCII names and names with apostrophes and hyphens

 ## Inclusion
 See also: https://developers.google.com/style/inclusive-documentation